kewok/AgriculturalAlienation2019/README.md

 # AgriculturalAlienation2019
-Data and Analyses Pertaining to Wallace et al. "At what geographic scale does agricultural alienation select for foodborne disease?
-A statistical test for 25 U.S. states, 1970-2000"
+Data and Analyses Pertaining to Okamoto, Liebman and Wallace: "At what geographic scales does agricultural alienationamplify foodborne disease outbreaks?
+A statistical test for25 U.S. states, 1970-2000"